 Climate, Intensity & Duration

-This should always be an important element to consider when exercising, especailly when exercising in warm environments that increase our sweat rates.
+This should always be an important element to consider, especially when exercising in warm environments that increase our sweat rates.

 Did you know?
 As little as 2% loss of body weight due to dehydration can result in around 10% loss in performance.

-Our bodies are very similar to a machine; for it to work efficiently it needs to have the right fuel.
+Our bodies are very similar to a vehicle; for it to work efficiently it needs to have the right fuel.
 Carbohydrates are our body’s preferred fuel for endurance exercise.
-People tend to avoid eating during training because they feel this is where they will gain weight, but eating the right amount during training means you can exercise harder, for longer and ultimately burn more calories.
+People tend to avoid eating during training because they feel this is where they will gain weight, but eating the right amount during exercise means you can push yourself harder, for longer and ultimately will burn more calories.

 Did you know?
-Our body only has limited stores of carbohydrates which get used up during exercise.
-When exercising for over 90 minutes you need to think about topping up these stores or you won’t be able to carry on exercising at the same pace.
+Our body only has limited stores of carbohydrates, which get used up during exercise.
+When you exercise for over 90 minutes this is when you need to think about topping up these stores, or you will struggle to carry on exercising at the same intensity.

-This is one of the most important parts of sports nutrition as it helps your body repair for the next time you exercise but also will help your body improve from the training you have just done.
+This is one of the most important parts of sports nutrition as it helps your body repair for the next time you exercise but also will help your body improve and adapt.

 Did you know?
-Protein based foods are important for recovery because they supply the building blocks to repair our muscles BUT our body can only actually process 20-25g at one time (find out what 25g of protein looks like here).
+Protein based foods are important for recovery because they supply the building blocks to repair our muscles BUT our body can only actually process around 20-25g of protein at one time (find out what 25g of protein looks like here).
 Eating any more than this is not beneficial.
-So it is better to eat a portion of protein little and often throughtout the day to aid recovery, say every 3-4 hours.
+So it is better to eat portions of protein little and often throughout the day to aid recovery, say every 3-4 hours.

-Yes you can get the same energy from a banana but energy gels and drinks are designed for the energy to get into your system the fastest possible way.
+Yes you can get the same energy from a banana but energy gels and drinks are designed to supply your body with the energy it needs, in the fastest possible way.
 Similarly how much energy does your banana contain?
-You can be sure that you are putting 20g of carbohdyrates into your body with an OTE Energy Gel, and 40g with an 500ml bottle of OTE Energy Drink.
+You can be sure that you are putting 20g of carbohydrates into your body with an OTE Energy Gel, and 40g with an 500ml bottle of OTE Energy Drink.
 Our system makes it easy to calculate whether you are eating too little or even too much when exercising.
 This is particularly important during event and competition when you need fast, reliable energy sources.
 We design every product to be quick and easy to consume whilst exercising but also enjoyable; sports nutrition can taste great too!

-Plus the natural ingredients means that it is kind on the body; you won’t find any harmful chemical in our OTE products.
+Plus the natural ingredients mean that it is kind on the body; you won’t find anything but the best in our OTE products.

-Ultimaltey, whether you use energy products, normal food or a mixture of both, fuelling your body during exercise and during the recovery after is the best way to get the most out of every training session.
-For more indepth articles about the areas touched on here check out our Guides and Insights page.
+Ultimately, whether you use energy products, normal food or a mixture of both, fuelling your body during exercise and recovery is the best way to get the most out of every training session.
+For more in depth articles about the areas touched on here check out our Guides and Insights page.

 Find out how to fuel your next ride and see our delicious recipes.Find Out More